John-Witter/Udemy-Master-the-Coding-Interview-Big-Tech-FAANG-Interviews/Section 2 Arrays - Question #1 Two Sum (Easy)/Space & Time Complexity.md

 ## Space Complexity : O(1)
 * There are 3 variables total in the function
     * Constants are treated as O(1)
+    * The variables don't scale / they are static in size
+    * O(1) is optimal